mudasobwa/mudasobwa.github.io/_posts/2022-04-02-finitomata.md

 ---

 The most important thing I wanted to _automate_ would be the _FSM_ pure description itself.
-I wanted something, that is error-prone and easy to grasp.
+I wanted something, that is fault-tolerant, not error-prone, and easy to grasp.
 I wanted the result to be drawable out of the box.
 That’s why I recalled [PlantUML format](https://plantuml.com/en/state-diagram).
 Instead of scrolling the editor window back and forth and memorizing all the transitions handled, the definition of the entire _FSM_ would be in the very single place!
 That sounded as a great idea.

 ```
 [*] --> s1 : to_s1